raghavneesh/rakkar/README.md

 ----------------------------------------------------------------------
-Note- Will provide more information and updates, as soon as possible.
+**Note**- Will provide more information and updates, as soon as possible.